 When Is a Reverse Mortgage a Bad Idea?

 Just like any other loan, a reverse mortgage is not suitable for everybody.
 We do not recommend getting a reverse mortgage if you plan to relocate in the future.
-This is because the closing costs of a reverse mortgage can be high, similar to traditional mortgages.
-If you move away after getting a reverse mortgage, you will end up losing money in the long run.
+One of the requirements of reverse mortgage programs is that you must use the property as your primary residence.
+While a reverse mortgage may be a good idea for those who want to age in place, a reverse mortgage is not for everyone.

 Learn More About Reverse Mortgages Today